biglocalnews/.github/profile/README.md

 | [warn-california-analysis](https://github.com/biglocalnews/warn-california-analysis) | An exploration and analysis of the WARN Notices data for California          |

 ### biglocalnews.org

+Tools that connect to our platform at [biglocalnews.org](https://biglocalnews.org)

 | name                                                                   | description                                                            |
 |------------------------------------------------------------------------|------------------------------------------------------------------------|